‘They’re going to have fun’: McCreery expects exciting Lone Star NYE 2022

 NBC5’s Katy Blakey and KARK’s D.J.
 Williams will host Lone Star NYE 2022 from Reunion Tower’s Cloud 9 level.
 The broadcast is viewed by millions across six states and boasts the largest fireworks show in the central time zone.

-NBC 5 is the hometown broadcaster for this special New Year’s Eve program, airing in an additional 27 Nexstar television stations.
+NBC 5 is the hometown broadcaster for this special New Year’s Eve program, airing in an additional 27 Nexstar television stations, including CW39 Houston.